pederao/palindrome/README.md

 \frac{1}{14} = \frac{1}{22}+\frac{2}{77}.
 $$

 However, this procedure seems a bit ad hoc.
 How do we know that we get a palindrome in the numberator after we subtract off $1/22$?
 We can't in general expect such luck.
-The way to organize this luck is to find palindromes that somehow "fit together".
+The way to improve our luck is to find palindromes that somehow "fit together".
 For example if we list all the divisors of 252, 434, 616, 686, 868 we will find that some of the divisors are also palindromes.
 For 252 and 434 there are no palindrome divisors smaller than the number, but for 686 and 868 there are also the factors 343 and 434.
 This will help reduce the number of factors needed since we can write

 $$
 \frac{49}{686} = \frac{1}{686}+\frac{24}{343}